 If you have a sweet tooth, Hang Duong Street will make you feel like a kid in a candy store.
 You can enjoy all sorts of iconic Vietnamese sweet snacks and desserts from the food stalls on this street, like o mai (dried and spiced fruit) and sweet soup.

-The best way to enjoy your visit to 36 street Hanoi is taking your time and exploring everything.
+The best way to enjoy your visit to 36 street Hanoi is to take your time and explore everything.
 Make sure to take loads of photos, try the street food, and enjoy the bustling atmosphere here.

 If you want to find a fun-filled place for the whole family, VinKE & Vinpearl Aquarium can tick all your boxes.
 The marvelous aquarium and exciting children’s center are here to give your family, especially the children, a whale of a good time.